 VETiS Metals & Engineering Competition

-The competition will test competitors on their skills in welding components together, soft soldering, using a metal lathe safely, marking out, measuring and bench assembly work while completing the project.
-Each competitor will be assessed on different facets of the projects, including WHS, sizes and tolerances of components, and workmanship.
+The VETiS Metals & Engineering Competition will test Competitors on their skills in welding components together.
+Each Competitor will be assessed on different facets of the projects, including workplace health and safety, sizes and tolerances of components, and workmanship.

 YOU SHOULD PURSUE A CAREER IN METALS & ENGINEERING IF YOU:

 - Have an interest in machines and tools